 Her military education and training includes: Warrior Leaders Course, Basic Noncommissioned Officers Course, Senior Leaders Course, Army Reserve Career Counselors Course, Hazard Material Course, Unit Prevention Leader, Duty Appointed Retention NCO, and Combat Lifesaver.
 Finally, her U.S. decorations and badges include: Army Achievement Medals (w/4OLC), Army Reserve Component Achievement Medals (w/5OLC), National Defense Service Ribbon, Global War on Terrorism Expeditionary Medal, Global War on Terrorism Expeditionary Services Medal, Iraqi Campaign Medal, Armed Forces Reserve Medal w/ M Device/Bronze Hourglass, NCO Professional Development Ribbon, Oversee Service Bar, Joint Meritorious Unit Commendation, Meritorious Unit Commendation, Drivers Badge with W Device, and Army Reserve Career Counselor Badge.

-Assistant Director of Admissions for Student Veteran and Military Recruiting (email@example.com)
+Assistant Director for Veteran and Military Admissions (firstname.lastname@example.org)